ChristopherMNeal/marios_specialty_foods/README.md

 * Enter `rspec` into the terminal to confirm passing of all tests.
 * Run `rails s` to start the Rails server.
 * Open browswer and enter the url http://localhost:3000/ unless otherwise prompted in the terminal.
+* From the home page, click 'Sign in' from the navbar.
+* To login as an admin user, fill in the Email form with 'admin@fake.com'
+* To login as a non-admin user, fill in the Email form with 'user@fake.com'
+* The password for either is 'f4k3p455w0rd'

 ## Known Bugs